 What can I expect when it comes to salary and benefits?

 If you’re moving to Sweden to get rich, it’s not the right place.
 There are no enormous gaps between a factory worker, a teacher or a software engineer.
 Yes, you’ll earn more than a cashier, but it’s not going be 3x, 4x or 5x more like in some countries.

 You can expect your salary to be anywhere between 30000 SEK and 70000 SEK, depending on your skills, technology and role.
 The lower end is for graduates, the higher for senior and leading roles.
 The amounts stated here are before any tax deductions which are high.
 What is left for you after tax depends on the area you live in.
 For example, in Stockholm, from 50000 SEK brutto you are left with 36 639.
-Of course, in the tax you pay is included all the social insurance.
-It’s what you can spend on housing, food, going out etc.
+Of course, in the income tax you pay all the social insurance is included.
+So what’s left you can spend on housing, food, going out etc.

 According to the Statsskuld webiste the average salary for Java developers is 46500 SEK before tax.
 At the Skatteverket website you can find salary calculator to calculate amount after tax.
 If you don’t understand a word, just use Google Translate.

 Many companies may offer you 30 or more days of paid leave (statutory is 25), health/sports allowance, yearly bonuses, private health insurance and more.